Little bit of signature hashes

 – Signature applies to one input and the one output with the same index number as the input.
 Dunno of a use case.

-Sig hashing is a cool concept, but it doesn’t seem like a ton of uses cases have taken off yet.
-Even coinjoin transactions, which I figured would use one of these, just use ALL
+Granular transaction hashing is a cool concept, but it doesn’t seem like a ton of uses cases have taken off yet.
+Even coinjoin transactions, which I figured would be a great use case of one of these more granular flags, just uses the default ALL